atlas-php/assets/docs/PRD/Atlas-Assets.md

 - Direct download and existence checking

 ### 3. Metadata & Classification
 - Labels, categories, and types offer flexible classification.
+Types are unsigned tinyints, so define a PHP enum (`enum AssetType: int { ... }`) to document each value.
 - `name` can be updated without moving the underlying file.
 - Changing `file_mime_type`, `extension`, or storage path occurs automatically when replacing a file.